-In 2011, the University of Oklahoma Student Association sent a memorandum to all registered student organizations that would prohibit religious student associations' religious leadership and membership criteria.21 After unwelcome publicity, the university disowned the attempt.
-In 2014, the Oklahoma Legislature enacted the "Exercise of Religion by Higher Education Students Act," 70 Okl.
-St. Ann. § 2119, to protect students' religious expression at Oklahoma universities and colleges.
-It protects religious student organizations from exclusion from state college campuses because of their religious expression or because they require their leaders to agree with the organizations' core religious beliefs.22
+In 2011, the University of Oklahoma Student Association sent a memorandum to all registered student organizations that would prohibit religious student associations' religious leadership and membership criteria.18 After unwelcome publicity, the university disowned the attempt.
+In 2014, the Oklahoma Legislature enacted legislation.
+The "Exercise of Religion by Higher Education Students Act," 70 Okl.
+St. Ann. § 2119, protects students' religious expression at Oklahoma universities and colleges.
+It protects religious student organizations from exclusion from state college campuses because of their religious expression or because they require their leaders to agree with the organizations' core religious beliefs.19

-5. The Idaho Legislature passed legislation similar to HIB 4436 after Boise State University threatened to exclude religious student associations that required their leaders to share the associations' religious beliefs.
+5. The Idaho Legislature passed legislation after Boise State University threatened to exclude religious student associations that required their leaders to share the associations' religious beliefs.

-In 2008, the Boise State University student government threatened to exclude several religious organizations from campus, claiming that their religious leadership requirements were discriminatory.
+In 2008, the Boise State University student government threatened to exclude several religious organizations form campus, claiming that their religious leadership requirements were discriminatory.
 The BSU student government informed one religious group that its requirement that its leaders "be in good moral standing, exhibiting a lifestyle that is worthy of a Christian as outlined in the Bible" violated the student government's policy.
-The student government also found that the group's citation in its constitution of Matthew 18:15-17 also violated the policy.
-The student government informed a religious group that "not allowing members to serve as officers due to their religious beliefs" conflicted with BSU's policy.23 In response to a threatened lawsuit, BSU reversed course and agreed to allow religious organizations to maintain religious criteria for leaders.
+The student government also found that the group's citation in its constitution to Matthew 18:15-17, which quotes Jesus, also violated the policy.
+The student government informed a religious group that "not allowing members to serve as officers due to their religious beliefs" conflicted with BSU's policy.20 In response to a threatened lawsuit, BSY reversed course and agreed to allow religious organizations to maintain religious criteria for leaders.

 In 2012, however, BSU informed the religious organizations that it intended to adopt a new policy, which would exclude religious organizations with religious leadership requirements from campus.
-In response, the Idaho Legislature enacted Idaho Code § 33-107D to prohibit public colleges from "tak[ing] any action or enforc[ing] any policy that would deny a religious student group any benefit available to any other student group based on the religious student group's requirement that its leaders adhere to its sincerely held religious beliefs or standards of conduct."24
+In response, the Idaho Legislature enacted Idaho Code § 33-107D to prohibit public colleges from "tak[ing] any action or enforc[ing] any policy that would deny a religious student group any benefit available to any other

-21 The memorandum is Attachment G.
+18 The memorandum is Attachment G.

-22 70 Okl.
+19 70 Okl.
 St. § 2119 is Attachment H.

-23 The letters are Attachment I.
+20 The letters are Attachment I.